ory/elements/README.md

 the react components directly in this case but bundles it specifically for Preact support.

-Each component relies on a some CSS, which are located in the [theme](https://github.com/ory/elements/tree/main/src/theme) directory.
+Each component relies on some CSS styles, which are located in the [theme](https://github.com/ory/elements/tree/main/src/theme) directory.
 To understand how this works, please refer to the [CSS System](#css-system)

-#### ExpressJs systems
+#### Express JS systems

 Express is an edge-case which requires the component to be wrapped by `ReactDOMServer` to produce only HTML.
 Each component needs to be wrapped by